domum-social/mastodon-additions/README.md

 #### Trusted OAuth Clients (`trusted_oauth_clients.rb`)
 Allows certain OAuth applications to be marked as "trusted", meaning users do not need to provide consent when authorizing these applications.

+This was originally implemented along with an parallel private email system.

 **Environment Variables:**
 - `TRUSTED_OAUTH_CLIENT_IDS` - Comma-separated list of OAuth client UIDs